 If the SFMP is to succeed, the people who are involved in its creation and implementation must have a level of certainty that the information they need is delivered in a timely manner.

-Indicator 63: Percent of PAG SFM information gap inquiries responded to within 3 months.
-TARGET: 100% annually VARIANCE: 0%
+Indicator 63: Percent of I within 3 months.
+TARGET: 100% annually VARIANCE: 0% Licensee Total Number of PAG SFM Information Gap Inquiries Made Between April 1 st and March 31 st TOTAL

-Licensee

-TOTAL 100%